FeatheredSnek/p5.Houseplants/README.md

 # p5 Houseplants
-PSX styled, low poly houseplant generator in p5.js
+PSX styled, low poly houseplant generator in p5.js.
+Get a load of PLANTS at their [GitHub page](https://featheredsnek.github.io/p5.Houseplants/) or in [p5 editor](https://editor.p5js.org/FeatheredSnek/sketches/oje4gwJd7).

 ## Background and purpose
 I wanted to make some PSX styled houseplant models.
 Inspired by